 Organised and curious, Brook loves learning, problem-solving, and is always up for a challenge.
 He believes communication is the key to successful working relationships.

-Brook has been working in IP since 2015 and became a registered Trans-Tasman Patent Attorney in 2018.
+Brook has been working in Intellectual Property since 2015, and he became registered as a Trans-Tasman Patent Attorney in 2018.

 His degree in Computer Systems Engineering has given him a range of exposure to different technologies, so Brook is able to quickly get to grips with new inventions and ascertain where he can best add value.
-Brook also holds a Bachelor of Commerce and will soon graduate with a Bachelor of Laws, providing him with an aptitude for technology, business, and law,
+Brook also holds a Bachelor of Commerce and a Bachelor of Laws, providing him with an aptitude for technology, business, and law.

-This combination of education has allowed him to develop skills in communication, collaboration, and critical thinking, and makes him well placed to advise clients in the engineering and IT space.
+His combination of education has allowed him to develop skills in communication, collaboration, and critical thinking, and makes him well placed to advise clients working in the digital and high-tech space.

 Outside of the office you’ll find Brook cycling, swimming, or getting out in the New Zealand wilderness.
 He also attempts to play golf and tennis whenever possible.